The Challenges Facing the Department of Government Efficiency

 They could trim more fat by taking the federal office buildings that reputedly have 20 percent occupancy rates and forcing four or five such agencies to consolidate and sell off the unneeded buildings.

-They certainly need to take a meat axe to the grants that federal agencies (looking at you, EPA) that fund anti-growth activism.
+They certainly need to take a meat axe to the grants of federal agencies (looking at you, Environmental Protection Agency) that fund anti-growth activism.

 But even then, such sensible cuts won’t achieve a significant decline in federal spending.
 The truly major changes, if there are to be any, will need to come from Congress.

 Congress must support efforts to reduce government spending.
-They need to repeal or drastically cut egregiously wasteful laws (e.g., Inflation Reduction Act).
+It needs to repeal or drastically cut egregiously wasteful laws (e.g., the Inflation Reduction Act).

-Congress must abolish or radically downsize rogue bureaucracies that, in defiance of Supreme Court decisions like 1922’s West Virginia v.
-EPA, continue to promulgate, in whack-a-mole fashion, stifling regulations that exceed the bureaucracies’ statutory authority.
+Congress must abolish or radically downsize rogue bureaucracies that, in defiance of Supreme Court decisions such as 1922’s West Virginia v.
+Environmental Protection Agency, continue to promulgate, in whack-a-mole fashion, stifling regulations that exceed the bureaucracies’ statutory authority.

-Congress must slash subsidies to environmentally harmful green boondoggles like solar and wind energy.
+Congress must slash subsidies to environmentally harmful green boondoggles such as solar and wind energy.

-Congress must put an end to the insane regulatory “finding” that carbon dioxide—the base of the food chain on Earth and the primary cause of an ongoing greening the planet—is a pollutant.
+Congress must put an end to the insane regulatory “finding” that carbon dioxide—the base of the food chain on Earth—is a pollutant.

 Question: Can drastic cuts to government enhance prosperity, or would they tank the economy?
 It’s time for a quick history lesson: What 20th-century U.S. president had the most successful economic program?
-If your answer is “Ronald Reagan,” you’re close, but that answer is probably due to recency bias.
+If your answer is “Ronald Reagan,” you’re close, but that guess is probably subject to recency bias.
 By far the most successful economic program of the previous century was that of Warren G. Harding.
-Having inherited a deep depression that saw GDP shrink by over 23 percent and unemployment explode from under 5 percent to over 14 percent in 1921, the year he took office, Harding implemented policies that resulted in industrial production rising by 27 percent in 1923 while unemployment fell all the way to 2.4 percent.
+Having inherited a deep depression that saw GDP shrink by more than 23 percent and unemployment explode from less than 5 percent to more than 14 percent in 1921, the year he took office, Harding implemented policies that resulted in industrial production rising by 27 percent in 1923 while unemployment fell all the way to 2.4 percent.

 What was Harding’s program?
 He cut federal spending by half in just two-plus years while also cutting tax rates.
 He shrank government big-time, allowing the private sector to flourish.
-Compare Harding’s policies to those of Franklin Roosevelt a decade later.
-Roosevelt tried to combat depression by expanding government and engaging in massive deficit spending.
-Those policies, far from ending the depression, prolonged it for a decade.
+Compare Harding’s policies to those of Franklin D. Roosevelt a decade later.
+Roosevelt tried to combat the Great Depression by expanding government and engaging in massive deficit spending.
+Those policies, far from ending the Depression, prolonged it for a decade.
 (Think of that the next time you read how presidential scholars rank the presidents.
 The ideological progressives who are cheerleaders for bigger government naturally defend Roosevelt and bash Harding, but the facts are on Harding’s side.)

 Realistically, Harding-scale cuts to federal spending aren’t politically feasible today.
-Even after Harding’s bold cuts, the federal budget was still more than twice as large as it had been just five or six years previously, before the U.S. entry into World War I. Americans hadn’t become addicted to Big Government.
+Even after Harding’s bold cuts, the federal budget was still more than twice as large as it had been just five or six years previously, before the United States entered World War I. Americans hadn’t yet become addicted to big government.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.